tmct/android-library/README.md

 ###Requirements###

 - [Android ADT Bundle with Eclipse](http://developer.android.com/sdk/index.html)
+	- NOTE: Written from the Eclipse perspective but compatible with any Android development environment.
-- Minimum target Android Version:
+- Minimum target Android Version: 9 / GINGERBREAD
- - 8 (AVD tested)
- - 9 (Live device tested)
- - 14 (Recommended)

 ### Quick Start ###
 This guide presumes you have already created an [Android app using Eclipse](https://developer.android.com/training/basics/firstapp/index.html?hl=it).
-Follow the below steps to add Tealium's Compact library (3c) to it.
+Follow the below steps to add Tealium's Compact library (4c) to it.
 Discussion on which version is ultimately best for you can be found in the [What Next](#what-next) section.

 ####1.
 Clone/Copy Library####
 onto your dev machine by clicking on the *Clone to Desktop* or *Download ZIP* buttons on the main repo page.